 8. Don’t Distract with Loud Background Noise

 It’s pretty common for ad spots to have music or other sound effects playing in the background.
-This can be a great way to liven up your clip, but don’t do so at the detriment of your voice over.
-The voice of your audio clip should be the primary focus and everything else should be there to support and draw attention to this.
+This can be a great way to liven up your clip, but don’t do so to the detriment of your voice-over.
+The voice of your audio clip should be the primary focus, and everything else should be there to support and draw attention to this.

 9. Provide a Smooth Transition

 Think carefully about how your audio clip will be presented and heard.
 There are going to be songs or other ads surrounding it, so it’s important that you keep the rhythm going and provide smooth transitions between your ad and whatever surrounds it.